kingsbayanalytics/azure-ai-search-multimodal-sample/README.md

         -AzureOpenAiEndpointChatCompletionModelName "gpt-4o"
    ```

-   Replace the placeholders (`<...>`) with your specific values.
    This script will configure the app to use the newly created index.
    **Assumption**: For app simplicity, ensure 'KnowledgeStoreContainerName' and 'DataSourcesContainerName' must be from same storage account.
 - Ensure your Azure Entra ID user object ID has been granted the necessary permissions for all required resources.
 See [Role Mapping for the Application](#role-mapping-for-the-application) for details.
 - Run: